Hard Nose the Highway

 Hard Nose the Highway is the seventh studio album by Northern Irish singer-songwriter Van Morrison, released in 1973.
-It is his first solo album since his 1967 debut Blowin' Your Mind! to contain songs not written by Morrison.
+It was his first solo album since his 1967 debut Blowin' Your Mind! to contain songs not written by Morrison.
 A cover version of the song "Bein' Green", usually associated with Kermit the Frog, is included, as is a take of the traditional song "Purple Heather".
 The album also contains the single "Warm Love," a fan favourite.

 Recording

 Recorded during a series of prolific recording sessions, there was more than enough material to fill a double-album.
 Morrison proposed the idea to Warner Bros.
 Records, but he was ultimately convinced to release a single LP.
 During the recording sessions held between August and November 1972, there were nearly thirty songs recorded in all, at least three-quarters of them original compositions.
 A few leftover tracks were saved or re-recorded for future albums like Veedon Fleece, but most would not see release until 1998's compilation of outtakes, The Philosopher's Stone, when nine of the songs would be used.
 Biographer Clinton Heylin suggested that "only 'Warm Love' and 'Hard Nose the Highway' could have sat comfortably alongside 'rejects' like 'Madame Joy', 'Bulbs', 'Spare Me a Little', 'Country Fair', 'Contemplation Rose' and 'Drumshanbo Hustle'."